 Minimum age is 3 years, and there is no upper limit.

 Berard AIT is not considered music therapy or a form of music therapy.
 There are many differences between Berard AIT and music therapy.
 The criteria and use of music therapy does not meet the protocol for Berard AIT in several ways.
 Training as a music therapist does not qualify that person as a Berard practitioner unless they have successfully completed the Berard training seminar.
 Similarly, Berard AIT certification does not qualify a person as a music therapist.
 The approach to intervention is quite different, and the goals for each program are also different.

-Berard AIT is a center-based training program.
-Home-based programs have not been approved for the Berard method at this time.
-The training should be provided under the direct supervision of the Berard Practitioner in order to achieve optimal results.
-The practitioner will be able to provide daily input and consultation with the client based on feedback provided by the parents, client, and clinical observations.
-Since clients may make significant changes during the 10 days of training due to the effectiveness of Berard AIT, consultation is a critical component of the program and can lead to better results.
+From its inception, Berard AIT has been a center-based training program.
+However, advances in technology have enabled the development of a remote training program.
+Berard Practitioners may now offer Remote Berard AIT using online video communication that allows the required direct supervision by the Berard Practitioner to achieve optimal results.
+The practitioner will be able to provide daily input and consultation with the client based on feedback provided by the parents, client, and their professional observations.
+Since clients may make significant changes during the 10 days of training due to the effectiveness of Berard AIT, consultation and practitioner observations are a critical component of the program and can lead to better results.

 The Berard audio testing requires a mature level of concentration and communication.
 The audio testing provides information that is used in selecting whether a narrow band filter is needed during the training sessions, and therefore, must be accurate.
 For these reasons, Dr. Berard does not recommend this testing for children under 5 years old.
 If a person is not able to cooperate with audio testing, but seems to be a good candidate for AIT based on behavior and history, the training can be done without audio tests.
 Since the audio tests provide the basis for the narrow band filters, no narrow band filters would be used.
 The modulated music has proven effective even without these specific filters.